Hi. I’m Catherine Price.

 Over the course of my career as a freelance journalist, I’ve written articles and books about everything from health and nutrition to mindfulness to travel to technology to fun, and my work has been featured in places including The Best American Science Writing, The New York Times, The Wall Street Journal, Popular Science, The Guardian, NPR, the BBC, CBS This Morning, and Good Morning America, among others.
 These days, I also spend a lot of time giving talks and presentations, and have had the chance to speak in front of some amazing audiences, including those at TED, The Aspen Ideas Festival, SXSW and Leadercast.

-I have a longstanding interest in turning my personal issues into professional projects, which is what inspired me to create the Screen/Life Balance movement, and to write my two latest books: How to Break Up With Your Phone, and The Power of Fun: How to Feel Alive Again — and is now inspiring me to write this Substack.
+I have a longstanding interest in turning my personal issues into professional projects, which is what inspired me to create the Screen/Life Balance movement and to write my latest books for adults, How to Break Up With Your Phone, and The Power of Fun: How to Feel Alive Again (as well as The Amazing Generation, my kids’ book that I co-authored with Jonathan Haidt).
+It’s also what inspired me to start this Substack.

 Why “How to Feel Alive”?

 I decided to call it How to Feel Alive because to me, that’s the driving force behind everything I do.
-It doesn’t matter if I’m writing about phones or fun or vitamins or health or travel or random experiments or really, anything: it’s all part of my underlying mission of trying to learn and laugh and experience as much of life as I can—and I want to share these experiences and insights with you.
+Whether I’m writing about phones or fun or vitamins or health or community or connection or parenting or everyday moments of absurdity and delight, my underlying goal is always to use writing to help me experience life as fully as I can—and help others do the same.

 So far, my community includes tens of thousands of people around the world who are committed to scrolling less and living more—and having fun along the way.